VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ### -m MARKER

-Sometimes you might want to consistently run a subset of tests together, and exclude other tests.
+Sometimes you might want to consistently run a subset of tests together and exclude other tests.
 You can `mark` these tests with a name of your choice and run them later with `pytest -m MARK`.
-Lets look at an example:
+Let's look at an example:

 My test file: